WHAT IS A CHILD PROTECTIVE PROCEEDING?

 When it appears that a child under 18 years old has been abused or neglected (harmed or not taken care of) or is in danger of being abused or neglected, a child protective agency may file a petition asking the Family Court to assist in protecting the child.
 In New York City, this agency is the Administration for Children’s Services (ACS).
 ACS is the petitioner, and the parent or caretaker is the respondent.
 It is the court’s responsibility to decide whether the allegations of abuse or neglect are true and, if so, what action the court should take to protect the child.

-Upon the filing of an abuse or neglect case, ACS may request that a child be placed away from the home for his or her protection or it may request that the child remain in the home under certain conditions.
+Upon the filing of an abuse or neglect case, ACS may request that a child be placed away from home for their protection, or it may request that the child remains in the home under certain conditions.

 DO THE PARTIES NEED LAWYERS TO REPRESENT THEM?